stefan-krstikj/pi-weather-display/README.md

 ### Launching

-To start the program, navigate to the Mini-LCD-Display directory and launch weather.py with
+To start the program, navigate to the pi-weather-display directory and launch weather.py with
 ```
 python weather.py
 ```